-SLAVIC 313-0 Nabokov Vladimir Nabokov's major Russian and American prose, from his émigré years (The Defense, The Gift, and Invitation to a Beheading) to his celebrated Englishlanguage works (Lolita, Speak Memory, and Pale Fire).
+SLAVIC 313-0 Nabokov Vladimir Nabokov's major Russian and American prose, from his émigré years (The Defense, The Gift, and Invitation to a Beheading) to his celebrated Englishlanguage works (Lolita; Speak, Memory; and Pale Fire).
+SLAVIC 314-0 Chekhov Introduction to the fiction and

 SLAVIC 314-0 Chekhov Introduction to the fiction and plays of Anton Chekhov.
 Examination of Chekhov's writing in its Russian cultural context and his influence on English-language drama, fiction, and film.